jamii/jamii.github.com/resume.md

 * Helped release Light Table as an open-source project.

-* On the program committee for [Future of Programming Workshop](http://www.future-programming.org/2015/call.html)
+* On the program committee for the [Future of Programming Workshop](http://www.future-programming.org/2015/call.html)

 ## Consultant